 - While the Homeless Outreach Officer may often initiate an interaction and will often respond to a call for service for an intoxicated individual, the primary responsibility for responding to a call for service of this nature rests with the appropriate Patrol personnel.
 Emergency Communication Department dispatchers will be instructed to dispatch these calls accordingly and the Homeless Outreach Officer can then respond based on availability.
 The goal is to have fewer of these calls for service to the proactive nature of this position.

 It is the goal of this project to reduce the impact of nuisance behavior in the areas where these groups frequent.
 While increasing the quality of life for the residents of these areas it is hoped that the volume of calls for service of this nature will correspondingly be reduced, thereby enabling other Operations personnel to focus their attention on other matters of importance.

-Learn more about our Homeless Outreach efforts and the work of our officers in The Boston Globe and Cambridge Chronicle.
+Learn more about our Homeless Outreach efforts and the work of our officers in The Boston Globe and WGBH.

 To contact Officers Helberg or Price, or for more information on our Homeless Outreach Program, please call our Community Relations Unit at 617-349-3236.

 Hours of Service